w3c-cg/uw2i/CONTRIBUTING.md

-# Accessible Synchronized Multimedia for Publishing Community Group
+# Contributing to the UTXO Web Wallet Interoperability Community Group

-This repository is being used for work in the W3C Accessible Synchronized Multimedia for Publishing Community Group, governed by the [W3C Community License
+This repository is being used for work in the UTXO Web Wallet Interoperability Community Group, governed by the [W3C Community License
 Agreement (CLA)](http://www.w3.org/community/about/process/cla/).
 To make substantive contributions, you must join the CG.

 If you are not the sole contributor to a contribution (pull request), please identify all contributors in the pull request comment.